-9. Toyota Corolla
+Toyota Corolla Hybrid

-The Toyota Corolla packs a fair bit of zip for a small hybrid.
+The Toyota Corolla Hybrid packs a fair bit of zip for a small hybrid.
 Plus, it also outshines the aforementioned Prius in the styling department.
 Not to mention its fuel economy.
 Achieving 3.5L/100km means it is one of the forerunners in fuel efficiency amongst the hybrid offerings on this list.

-Overall, the Corolla hybrid exhibits responsive power and smoothness while cruising around town at low speed.
+Overall, the Corolla hybrid exhibits responsive power and smoothness while cruising around town at low-speed.
 It has no issues matching it with city driving conditions.
 However, its acceleration is a bit lacklustre when trying to get up to highway speeds.
 Which is pretty standard for hybrid fuel misers like this one.

-8. Hyundai Ioniq
+Hyundai Ioniq Hybrid

 This is a great option for those who want a compact hybrid that also handles well.
 Powered by a 1.6-litre four cylinder petrol engine that produces 77kW paired with a 32kW electric motor, it’s not going to win too many traffic light drag races.
 However, in the fuel efficiency stakes, it’s not too bad.
 The Hyundai Ioniq Hybrid manages to achieve 3.9L/100km on average whilst producing only 92g of CO2.

 Handling-wise, the Ioniq is quite responsive, although it doesn't quite live up to the feel and performance of some of the other higher-end vehicles on this list.
-Priced at $41,390 plus on-road costs, this is sure to be one hybrid on many Aussies’ test drive lists in 2022.
+Priced at $41,390 plus on-road costs, this is sure to be one hybrid on many Aussies’ test drive lists in 2023.

-7. Toyota Camry
+Toyota Camry Hybrid

-Yes, it’s another Toyota in our top 10 list.
+Yes, it’s another Toyota in our list.
 That’s because the Japanese car manufacturer has invested heavily in its hybridised offerings.
 And it shows.
 The Toyota Camry Hybrid is a delight to drive.
 With a 2.5L hybrid engine you’ll not only be quick off the mark, but also blaze along the highway.
 Plus, the car has great handling and a nice interior to boot.